yatesco/seafile-docs/deploy/using_sqlite.md

 ./seafile.sh stop
 ```

-- modify the value of SERVICE_URL in the file [ccnet.conf](../config/ccnet-conf.md), like this: (assume your ip or domain is 192.168.1.100)
+- modify the value of SERVICE_URL in the file [ccnet.conf](../config/ccnet-conf.md), like this: (assume your ip or domain is 192.168.1.100).
+For Seafile version 5.0+, you can modify SERVICE_URL via web UI in "System Admin->Settings"
 ```
 SERVICE_URL = http://192.168.1.100:8001
 ```